 Get-Mailbox -Resultsize Unlimited | Set-Mailbox -MaxReceiveSize 150MB -MaxSendSize 150MB

-First we need to check the default mailbox plan and then update the default mailbox plan properties for message size restrictions.
-Let’s check how to perform this change:
+Initially, we need to check the default mailbox plan, and then update the default mailbox plan properties for message size restrictions.
+Let’s explore how to perform this change:

 Get-MailboxPlan